compasjs/compas/docs/cli.md

 $ yarn lbu generate --my-argument
 ```

-They also can be run in watch mode via Nodemon:
+They also can be run in watch mode:

 ```shell script
 $ yarn lbu --watch --node-argument generate --my-argument